-As has been seen Witches are pantheists using a variety of goddesses and gods from different religions, depending on what aspect of the divine male and female they wish to work with.
+As has been seen, Witches are polytheists who use a variety of goddesses and gods from different religions, depending on what aspect of the divine male and female they wish to work with.
 In this section of the lesson you will find the qualities of some of the better known ones.
-We should state though that this list is intended solely as a beginning for further exploration.
+It should be stated, though, that this list is intended solely as a beginning for further exploration.